 - A. Elections shall be on a nonpartisan basis.
-The ballots and/or voting machines shall show the name of each candidate nominated for elective office in accordance with the provisions of this Charter, arranged in alphabetical order by office, with no party designation of any kind. - B. It shall be the duty of the Board of Supervisors of Elections to provide for each special and general election a suitable place or places for voting and suitable ballot boxes and ballots and/or voting machines.

-- C. The Board of Supervisors of Elections shall keep the polls open from 7:00 a.m. to 7:00 p.m. on election days or such hours as modified by the Mayor and Commissioners.
+The ballots and/or voting machines shall show the name of each candidate nominated for elective office in accordance with the provisions of this Charter, arranged in alphabetical order by office, with no party designation of any kind. - B. It shall be the duty of the Board of Supervisors of Elections to provide for each special and general election a suitable place or places for voting and suitable ballot boxes and ballots and/or voting machines. - C. The Board of Supervisors of Elections shall keep the polls open from 7:00 a.m. to 7:00 p.m. on election days or such hours as modified by the Mayor and Commissioners.
 [Amended 3-6-2007 by Res.
+No. 2007-4] - D. The Board shall permit one (1) Poll Watcher for each candidate at each election.
+The board also shall allow poll watchers at a recall election as prescribed in section C3-11 of this Charter.
+The Mayor and Commissioners, by ordinance, shall prescribe additional rules and regulations to govern the conduct, rights and responsibilities of poll watchers.
+Amended 12-6-2022 by Res.
+2022-02]

-No. 2007-4] - D. The Board shall permit one (1) election observer for each candidate. - E. Two (2) members of the Board of Supervisors of Elections must certify the ballots. - F. It shall be the duty of the Board of Supervisors of Elections to provide for the absentee ballots and write-in ballots at all municipal elections of the Town of Perryville.
+- E. Two (2) members of the Board of Supervisors of Elections must certify the ballots. - F. It shall be the duty of the Board of Supervisors of Elections to provide for the absentee ballots at all municipal elections of the Town of Perryville. - G. A person may not write in or otherwise cast a vote at a Town Election for any individual whose name does not appear on the ballot or voting machine.